 International visitors require a valid passport together with onward travel documents.
 Guests must please ensure that their passport is valid for at least 6 months after their entry date and that they have a minimum of 2 blank pages (if there is insufficient space in the passport then entry will be denied) in their passport to enable the entry visa to be issued.
 In addition if a father (or mother) is travelling with his (her) children alone then a letter of consent, certified by their local police, must be signed by the mother (father) and carried with them.
 All passport holders should verify with their travel agent or relevant consulate concerning visa entry requirements.
 If you are extending your journey to other countries, please establish entry requirements for those countries as well.

-The luggage restrictions to Mombo are strictly a maximum of 20kg per guest.
+The luggage restrictions are strictly a maximum of 20kg per guest.
 There are strict weight restrictions in place on any itinerary in Botswana including light aircraft transfers for the following reasons:

 - The aircraft are designed with a maximum bodyweight and luggage weight allowance.